Melbourne Indigenous Transition School Boarding House

 Accolades:

-2024 In Design Influencer Award - Currently Shortlisted
+2024 In Design Influencer Award - Finalist

 2024 Australian Design Review IDEA Award - Currently Shortlisted